HoangDinhSon/register-login-logout/docs/readme.md

 ### How to run project

-check file : env , config
+- check file : env , config
-check package.json
+- check package.json
-check branch common we have three branch : main / dev
+- check branch common we have three branch : main / dev
+- check connect to DB
+- check router
+check files below
+- src\dbs\init.mongodb.js
+- auth

 ### Organize files in project

 - controller handler  req from browser (http request ), request client upload have object have header

+### Models use for DB
+- model in mongoose is instance of collection in DB , and if you